BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 CRM Lookup Functoid

-This functoid allows you to retrieve a value from CRM lookup field.
+This functoid allows you to retrieve a value from a CRM lookup field.
 This functoid is able to perform a lookup operation using two different approaches:

-• Accessing the CRM database (read-only), for local CRM integration
+• Accessing the CRM database (read-only) for local CRM integration.

-• Through the CRM web services if you want to avoid giving access to the database or if you have to integrate CRM online.
+• Through the CRM web services, if you want to avoid giving access to the database, or if you have to integrate CRM online.

 Parameters